swarmnyc/SWRMViewGenerator/readme.md

 	* **Example 2**: You want a view to fix the top of itself to the top of the superview.
 You would select superview from Snap Top to view: and leave "Snap to view's bottom." unchecked.
 	* "Fix Element's Height" and "Fix Element's Width" use the pixel values defined in Sketch to set the element's size.
 	* "set width to view's width:" and "set height to view's height:" will set the element's width/height to match whatever the corresponding view's width/height is.
+* **If you don't set up constraints, it will still generate view code, but the constraint definitions will be blank**
-* After constraints are set on every element, select the symbol and run "Generate View Code."
-The view code will be copied to your clipboard and you can paste it into XCode
+* After constraints are set on every element, select the symbol and run "Generate View Code." **The view code will be copied to your clipboard and you can paste it into XCode**

 How it works